Ecuador arrests five, including VP's relative, in Odebrecht sweep

 The arrests took place after Chief Prosecutor Carlos Baca met with Brazil's attorney general on Thursday to receive information from plea bargain deals.

-In over a dozen raids, authorities found cash, luxury cars, weapons, jewels, a check from Odebrecht for $980,000 (760,810.50 pounds), and documents linked to the case, the prosecutor's office said.

-"Those detained and the raided companies are part of a wider web of organised crime that involved and had as its centre the company Odebrecht," Baca told journalists, adding he would return to Brazil to obtain more information.
+"Those detained and the raided companies are part of a wider web of organized crime that involved and had as its center the company Odebrecht," Baca told journalists, adding he would return to Brazil to obtain more information.

 Glas has been accused by a fugitive former oil minister of being "the ringleader" of a bribe network in the energy sector.